Appealing your Universal Credit decision or sanction

 They have trained Officers who can check your entitlement to, and help you apply for any benefits you may be eligible for.

-You can also get help from Citizens Advice Scotland who provide this support on behalf of Scottish Borders Council.
+You can also get help from Citizens Advice Scotland who provide this support on behalf of us.
 Not only are they able to assist you with checking entitlement, helping you to apply or appeal a decision, they also provide money advice on our behalf.
 You can call your nearest branch to make an appointment.

 If for any reason you can’t access any of these services, you can contact Customer Advice and Support Service for help.
 You will need to have the original decision notice and your National Insurance Number available in order to request the reconsideration.